Learn something new every day More Info... by email

 Magic tricks performed close-up often rely on misdirection and superior manipulation skills.
 Magicians make coins appear to vanish through the use of controlled drops or throws.
 A skilled magician can place an object in one hand and use misdirection to convince the audience a transfer has occurred.
 Meanwhile, the magician has enough time to conceal the coin in his palm or pocket.

-The same principle of misdirection and manipulation also powers many card magic tricks.
+The same principle of misdirection and manipulation also powers many card tricks.
 A card may be shown to the audience, but it won't necessarily be the same unseen card placed back into the deck.
-Magic tricks involving misdirection and manipulation often require months of practice before they can be performed in front of a live audience.
+Magic involving misdirection and manipulation often require months of practice before it can be performed in front of a live audience.

 Mirrors held at precise angles to each other can conceal compartments under a table.
 One assistant may be seen entering a box, but two may actually form the visible head and feet.
 A blade may appear to penetrate an assistant's body, but the box actually contains much more room.
 Even the disappearance of an impossibly large item like a jet airplane relies on the audience's belief that the object is still in the same location.

 Finally, some magic tricks rely on both gimmickry and real physical skills.
 Escapes and extreme stunts require a superior level of physical strength and flexibility.
 The legendary escape artist Harry Houdini relied just as much on hidden keys and gimmicked locks as he did on brute force.
 Escaping from a standard straightjacket, for example, requires knowledge of the various restraints and the ability to generate a sufficient amount of slack while being strapped inside by assistants.
 Hanging upside down actually aids the process, even though audiences may believe it's a major complication.
 Extreme magic tricks take the basic techniques of misdirection and illusion to a higher level of dramatic performance.